I had a good day at the second-hand store last week!

 - Thicker sweaters will only get bulkier when you wash them.
 It is good to have some of these on hand for slipper soles, purses, or projects needing some density.

-- Sweaters that have a lot of heavy texture or patterns may not feel so good on your feet or hands if used for a slipper or mitten.
+- Sweaters that have a lot of heavy texture or patterns may not feel so good on your feet or hands if used for a slipper or mittens.
 Just use your hands to feel the sweater and imagine what it could be used for.

-- Look for other wool clothing like SCARFS, and JACKETS.
+- Look for other wool clothing like SCARFS and JACKETS.

 - If the project you are making requires some stretch to the fabric, make sure the wool garment you are buying has some stretch to it.